Trebuchet vs Catapult: Understanding the Differences Between Medieval Siege Machines

 The locking mechanism is released.

-This mechanical system allows catapults to fire relatively quickly.
+This design allows catapults to fire more rapidly than trebuchets.

 Catapult vs Trebuchet: Which Was More Powerful?

-The catapult vs trebuchet debate often focuses on power.
+The catapult vs trebuchet debate usually centers on power and battlefield effectiveness.

 • Faster setup